 RESIST THE BREAKUP OF THE NHS THROUGH PRIVATISATION AND CUTS!

-We held a public meeting on 4th July 2016 to celebrate the NHS anniversary, discuss these plans, the implications for privatisation in South Yorkshire and North Derbyshire and the consequences of the EU referendum result.
+We held a public meeting on 4th July 2016 to celebrate the NHS anniversary, discuss the STPs, the implications for privatisation in South Yorkshire and North Derbyshire and the consequences of the EU referendum result.

 In March we held a successful workshop Taking Back Our NHS